Internet Experience and Time Displacement of Traditional News Media Use: An Application of the Theory of the Niche

 The purpose of this study is to better understand the impact of online news use on traditional news media use by analyzing how Internet experience affects the time on traditional news media consumption.
 Based on the theory of the niche and the uses and gratifications theory, this study investigates the displacement effect of the Internet on consumer time spent on traditional media.
 Data were collected in a mail survey with 688 respondents in Northwest Ohio and college students in a Northwest Ohio state university from October to December, 2009.
 The results indicate that the Internet indeed has a displacement effect on traditional media in the daily news domain and the effect takes place most prominently after 5 years of experience.
 Consumers’ time spent on traditional media decreases as the years of Internet experience increases with diminishing returns.
 Among experienced Internet users, there was an increasing overlap between the Internet and traditional media, and they perceived the Internet as superior to traditional media.

 Ha, Louisa and Fang, Ling, "Internet Experience and Time Displacement of Traditional News Media Use: An Application of the Theory of the Niche" (2012).
-Media and Communications Faculty Publications.
+School of Media and Communication Faculty Publications.
 48.

 Telematics and Informatics